Joe & Sophie's Love Story Was Perfect... Until It Wasn't

 A look back at their seven years together.

-Fun fact: Nick Jonas isn't the only Jo Bro to slide into someone's DMs (and actually have it pay off).
+Fun fact: Nick Jonas isn’t the only Jo Bro to slide into someone’s DMs and actually have it pay off.
 The magical union of Joe Jonas and Game of Thrones star Sophie Turner all began with a fateful DM in 2016, which then evolved into a fan-favorite coupling... with a surprisingly bleak ending.
-If you're not clear on Joe Jonas and Sophie Turner's relationship timeline, then I think it's time for a review, because their adorable love story is definitely one worth knowing, even if it did end in divorce.
+If you’re not clear on Joe Jonas and Sophie Turner’s relationship timeline, then it’s time for a review, because their adorable love story is definitely one worth knowing, even if it does end in divorce.

 This article was originally published on